-Statutory Consultation: Proposals for an Anti-Terrorism Traffic Regulation Order (ATTRO) in York
+We held a Statutory Consultation on Proposals for an Anti-Terrorism Traffic Regulation Order (ATTRO) in York.

 An ATTRO helps keep people safe from the threat of terrorism.

-The area covered is shown on the map below.
-The order itself would be made by the traffic authority (City of York Council in this instance).
+The area covered is shown on the map of areas covered by the ATTRO.
+The order itself would be made by the traffic authority - City of York Council in this instance.

-Under the proposed permanent ATTRO, there are two ways the ATTRO could be activated:
+Under the proposed permanent ATTRO, there are 2 ways the ATTRO could be activated:

-1. based on information, threats, security assessments and intelligence showing that there is a threat of danger or damage due to terrorism
+- Based on information, threats, security assessments and intelligence showing that there is a threat of danger or damage due to terrorism.

-2. if an incident occurs which is linked to terrorism or shows that there is a threat of danger or damage due to terrorism
+- If an incident occurs which is linked to terrorism or shows that there is a threat of danger or damage due to terrorism.

 If the proposed permanent ATTRO is agreed, it will set out the requirements and processes to be followed by North Yorkshire Police and City of York Council.
 This would also support a faster response if the ATTRO needs to be activated quickly.

-What would happen when the ATTRO is activated?
+What will happen when the ATTRO is activated

 If approved, the proposed permanent ATTRO would sit in place as a permanent order.
 It will only be activated for temporary periods, where appropriate and in line with strict rules, which are:

-1. access, including to vehicles, cycles, and pedestrians (depending on the risk/incident), will only be restricted to the minimum number of roads necessary to remove or reduce the risk/danger
+- Access, including to vehicles, cycles, and pedestrians (depending on the risk/incident), will only be restricted to the minimum number of roads necessary to remove or reduce the risk/danger.

-2. access will only be restricted to the extent needed to remove or reduce the risk/danger
+- Access will only be restricted to the extent needed to remove or reduce the risk/danger.

-3. access will only be restricted for the minimum period necessary to remove or reduce the risk/danger
+- Access will only be restricted for the minimum period necessary to remove or reduce the risk/danger.

-4. in no circumstances will access be restricted for a continuous period longer than 48 hours without the prior approval of the Commissioner of Police and the Chief Executive of City of York Council (or their nominated deputy)
+- In no circumstances will access be restricted for a continuous period longer than 48 hours without the prior approval of the Commissioner of Police and the Chief Executive of City of York Council (or their nominated deputy).

-Wherever possible, at least seven days’ notice of the access restrictions to be implemented would be given, allowing CYC to notify those likely to be affected by the restrictions.
+Wherever possible, at least 7 days’ notice of the access restrictions to be implemented would be given, allowing the council to notify those likely to be affected by the restrictions.
 This would include Blue Badge holders, residents and businesses within the area.
 Due to the nature of terrorism, it may not always be possible for that much notice to be given.

 If the roads need to be closed, this would be likely to include the city’s Blue Badge holder access and exit points.